 Next, also consider how often you would like to track sales activity.
 Sales tracker templates offer yearly, monthly, weekly, and even daily tracking.
 Decide how often you need to review the data and go over the results with your team.

 Lastly, consider where you would like to track all of your sales activity.
-Depending on the size of your business, you may need to input all of your sales activity manually.
+Depending on your business's size, you may need to input all of your sales activity manually.
 However, if you have a CRM, you can often track your information from there or use helpful software.
 Read on to find out the best places to find both written templates and software to fit your needs.

 If you have a new business or small sales team, you may need to start with a written sales tracker.
 Or you may also want to start with a written tracker before investing money into the software.
 Whatever the reason, there are great templates to get you started and get your sales team in order.

-If you need physical printouts, here are some great places to find the right sales tracker for you and your team:
+If you need physical printouts, here are some great places to find the right sales tracker for you and your team.
+We have separated them daily, weekly, and monthly to see which one works best for you!

 Smartsheet says that it is dedicated to bringing the best sales templates.
 They offer a wide variety of templates for whatever you need, such as sales funnels and follow-ups.
 They also provide a general in-depth tracker for each sales rep to see sales activity on an individual basis: